 A simpler option is to hop on the direct ferry from Altagracia on Ometepe’s northern coast to Granada.
 The journey time is 4 hours and the cost is 104 Córdobas per person.

-As of early April 2022, the ferry is currently running.
-However, if you’re wanting to make this journey, I recommend you check for recent updates on the Puerto Granada Facebook page and message them for confirmation.
+So, if you’re wanting to make this journey, I recommend you check for recent updates on the Puerto Granada Facebook page.
+And message them for confirmation if there isn’t an update posted in the last few weeks.

 The central square in Granada is just a 15-minute walk from the ferry terminal, so you can easily walk to your final destination.
 Alternatively, take a taxi for a few Cordobas.